Skip to main content

 The background:

-The Cayman Islands has an impressive history when it comes to the implementation of and reporting under international tax transparency regimes and was one of the first countries to commit to implementing the Common Reporting Standard (the CRS) with the first exchange in 2017.
+The Cayman Islands was one of the first countries to commit to implementing the Common Reporting Standard (the CRS) with the first exchange in 2017.

-The amendments are aimed at improving the operation of the CRS and also respond to developments in the digital and electronic economy, in relation to crypto-assets which were not catered for under the existing CRS reporting framework.
-With the exception of certain amendments coming into force on 1 January 2027, the Amendment came into force on 1 January 2026.
+• implementing amendments to the CRS aimed at improving the operation of the CRS and responding to developments in the digital and electronic economy which were not catered for under the existing CRS reporting framework.
+With the exception of certain amendments coming into force on 1 January 2027, these amendments came into force on 1 January 2026.
+Please see our advisory for further information on the implementation of these amendments: [LINK TO ADVISORY].

-It should be noted that the second round of the Global Forum peer reviews are currently ongoing with the results expected later this year (2026).
-This round includes a more detailed assessment of effectiveness of each jurisdiction's administrative compliance framework and their exchange of information in practice with a particular focus on the quality of information reported.
-As we approach this years reporting deadlines – it is more important than ever that we focus on the quality of information submitted under the CRS regime.
+The second round of the Global Forum peer reviews are currently ongoing with the results expected later in 2026.
+This round includes a more detailed assessment of effectiveness of each jurisdiction’s administrative compliance framework and their exchange of information in practice with a particular focus on the quality of information reported.
+In light of this, the DITC is placing increased emphasis on the quality of information submitted under the CRS regime.

 Summary of key changes:

-• Registration deadline: the deadline by which a FI must register with the DITC will change from 30 April to 31 January for entities established from 2026, with the new deadline first taking effect on 31 January 2027.
+• Registration deadline: the deadline by which an investment fund or other Financial Institution (FI) must register with the DITC will change from 30 April to 31 January for entities established from 2026, with the new deadline first taking effect on 31 January 2027.
 For entities that become FIs in 2025, the registration deadline was 30 April 2026;

 • Annual reporting deadline: the deadlines for Reporting FIs to submit the CRS annual return and CRS Compliance Form will change from 31 July and 15 September, respectively, to 30 June each year.
 This will take effect in respect of the 2026 reporting period, for which filing will be due by 30 June 2027;